Business Memo Format And Samples

 Make your subject line as specific as possible.
 For example, if you are writing a memo to announce a holiday, consider naming the holiday in the subject line.
-Thus, the subject line of a memo from a school management announcing Diwali holidays should read ‘Diwali holidays' instead of a generic phrase like ‘Regarding holidays'.
+Thus, the subject line of a memo from a school management announcing Diwali holidays is required to read ‘Diwali holidays' instead of a generic phrase like ‘Regarding holidays'.

 Your tone would depend on the purpose of the memo.
 Since memos are mostly used for internal communication, you can keep the tone friendly.
-However, it should still sound professional although you need not be too formal.
+But, it is required to still sound professional although you need not be too formal.
 Maintain objectivity and ensure that the memo is free from personal bias.
 Note that memos often relate to company policies and procedures and can have a legal standing.

-A memo should be clear and precise.
+A memo is required to be clear and precise.
 Depending on the message of the memo, one or two short paragraphs are usually enough.
-However, if you need to write a longer message, ensure that the entire memo is not more than one page.
+But, if you require to write a longer message, ensure that the entire memo is not more than one page.

 Always keep your audience in mind while writing a memo.
-All the recipients should be able to understand it without any difficulty.
+All the recipients are required to be able to understand it without any difficulty.
 Spell out acronyms and abbreviations, and explain technical terms if you can not completely avoid them.

 Explore more articles

-- What Is Urban Design?
-(With Importance, Elements And Career)
+- What Is Paternalistic Leadership?
+(With Pros And Cons)

-- What Is Microfinance?
-(With Features, Benefits And Types)
+- What Is Cyclical Unemployment?
+(With Causes And Effects)